 Once the mats are ready to use, give students a mat and a handful of conversation hearts.

-- One final idea, especially if you have older students, is to give them a handful of candy hearts and let them fill in their ten frame (either to ten or less).
+Students can fill the ten frame with random candy hearts.
 Then have them write a number sentence based on the colors of their hearts.
-For instance, if there are two filled in, and then they add three pink, two purple and three green, they could write
+If there are two printed hearts, and then they add three pink, two purple and three green, they could write